-CLSG aims to recruit the highest calibre of staff across all the areas of the school in order to ensure the best possible experience for its pupils.
-Staff at CLSG invariable work with a professional, committed and enthusiastic attitude.
+City of London School for Girls aims to recruit the highest calibre of staff across all the areas of the school in order to ensure the best possible experience for its pupils.
+Teachers and support staff consistently work with a professional, committed and enthusiastic attitude.
 At the same time, staff learning is seen as a strategic priority for the school.
-We provide a broad range of opportunities for staff to continue their own life-long learning by investing in training and support tailored to the needs of both the individual and the whole school.
-There is a comprehensive INSET training programme and generous professional development budget, to encourage continuous learning.
+At CLSG, we provide a broad range of opportunities for staff to continue their own life-long learning by investing in training and support tailored to the needs of both the individual and the whole school.

-A comprehensive induction programme is led by the Deputy Head (Staff), with sessions running throughout the year for all new joiners.
-The School supports new teachers by providing extensive feedback through lesson observations, coaching and individual meetings.
-In addition to a new staff induction day in July, training sessions focus on pastoral care, monitoring progress, assessment for learning, mobile technologies and career progression including performance management.
+A high quality and comprehensive induction programme is led by the Senior Deputy Head (Staff), with sessions running throughout the year for all new joiners.
+The school supports new teachers by providing extensive feedback through lesson observations, coaching and individual meetings.
+In addition to a New Staff Induction Day, additional training sessions focus on pastoral care, monitoring progress, assessment for learning, mobile technologies and career progression.

 Staff have also been able to apply successfully for promotions outside the school.
-The three previous Deputy Heads Academic and the previous Deputy Head of Prep have all secured headships in other comparable leading schools.
-Staff turnover is a healthy balance of teachers staying at the school to further their careers and using the School as a springboard to new opportunities.
+Staff turnover is a healthy balance of teachers staying at the school to further their careers and using the school as a springboard to new opportunities.

 If you are interested in working for us, please check our Vacancies section.